Shxc0de/fast-crypto-wallet-drainer/README.md

 - 🟠 Canto
 - +16 more EVMs

-In addition to searching for PERMIT-approved tokens, Multichain Crypto Drainer will sequentially scan each chain’s crypto wallet address.
-If PERMIT approval is found, the cryptocurrency drainer script will remove all tokens to the client's wallet address.

 **Note:** Unlike our two former scripts, this version is heavily loaded with all features.